top of page

 Problem Statement

-• Social Stigma & Misunderstanding: Many social norms favor neurotypical behaviors, leading to the exclusion or misinterpretation of neurodivergent communication styles.
-This makes it difficult for neurodivergent adults to form and maintain meaningful relationships.
+• Social Stigma & Misunderstanding: Mainstream social norms favor neurotypical behaviors, leading to exclusion or misinterpretation of neurodivergent communication styles and making it difficult to form and maintain meaningful relationships.

-• Workplace & Community Exclusion: Social success is often tied to unwritten neurotypical expectations (e.g., small talk, eye contact, and group participation), creating barriers to professional networking and community engagement.
+• Workplace & Community Barriers: Social success is often tied to unwritten neurotypical expectations (e.g., small talk, eye contact, group participation), creating obstacles to professional networking and community engagement.

-• Masking & Burnout: Many neurodivergent adults engage in masking—suppressing their natural behaviors to fit in socially—which is mentally exhausting and contributes to isolation when they cannot maintain the effort.
+• Masking & Burnout: Many neurodivergent adults suppress their natural behaviors to fit in socially, which is mentally exhausting and contributes to isolation when they cannot maintain the effort

 Supporting Data